 The “right turn” is something else to be aware of.
 The vast majority of customers go to the right once they’ve entered the shop, so your displays on the right must be eye-catching, exhibiting your signature items on the so-called “power wall”.

-Just like IKEA, you can create a perceived path that will lead customers past the displays you want them to see.
+Just like IKEA, you can create a perceived path that will lead customers past the retail displays you want them to see.
 You can use contrasting colours in your floor tiles to encourage them to follow the route you’ve subtly laid out.

 Be deliberate about where you place your goods

-Besides displaying your high-ticket items near the front and on your power wall, consider your product placement within the shelving structure itself.
+Besides displaying your high-ticket items near the front and on your power wall, consider your product placement within the store shelving structure itself.
 Merchandisers don’t put goods out in an ad hoc fashion, anywhere it will fit.
 They are accustomed to using our psychology against us, thus getting us to open our wallets.

 They recommend displaying the more expensive items eye-level so they are the first products you take notice of.
 In addition, it’s easier for the customer to pick up a product from the middle shelves, so this area should be reserved for the products you most want them to buy.